bodoai/ThoR/README.md

     rev = "main"
     ```

-    Note, that you can either set rev to main for the latest version or refer to a release (e.g. 0.0.1)
+    Note, that you can either set rev to main for the latest version or refer to a release (e.g. 0.0.1).
-- set your mathlib version to the currently used version of ThoR (see lean-toolchain) and also make sure you use the same lean version in your project to prevent errors
+- set your mathlib version to the currently used version of ThoR (see the lean-toolchain file) and also make sure you use the same lean version in your project to prevent errors.
+(The mathlib version in ThoR should always be the right one if it is taken from the manifest.
+If you notice an error please report it to a maintainer).
-- execute lake update
+- execute lake update.
-- clean and build the project
+- clean and build the project.

-Note that new releases and be created by maintainers (refer to <https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository>)
+Note that new releases can be created by maintainers (refer to <https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository>)